AqwamCreates/DataPredict-Neural/docs/Tutorials/SpatialDimensionKernelAndStride.md

 From the previous [tutorial](GeneralTensorConventions.md), we can see that the dimension size array holds a number of important information.
 However, these are not enough to fully understand on how to use them when spatial blocks are involved.

-Here are the list of spatial blocks that are available in this library:
+Here are the list of spatial function blocks that are available in this library:

 * Convolution blocks